 May is National Asthma and Allergy Awareness Month, an ideal time to tackle the numerous misunderstandings surrounding asthma.
-As a pediatrician, I frequently encounter patients and their families who harbor various false beliefs about this chronic respiratory condition.
+At The Youth Clinic, our pediatricians and physician assistants frequently encounter patients and their families who harbor various false beliefs about this chronic respiratory condition.
 In this article, we will debunk six of the most prevalent asthma myths, equipping you with the correct knowledge to better manage asthma.

 #1: Exercise is Off-Limits for Asthma Patients – Incorrect